 You can leave mixed sourdough pancake batter covered for an hour or so at room temperatures between 65 and 75 degrees F and it will still be food safe.
 But this batter does contain eggs so try to use it right away.

-A freestanding electric griddle will give you a large flat surface with even temperatures that will perfectly cook and release the cooked pancakes.
+A freestanding electric griddle will give you a large flat surface with even temperatures that will perfectly cook crispy sourdough pancakes and release the cooked pancakes easily.

 You can also use a flat heavy bottomed cast iron or aluminum clad skillet.
 The most important part of cooking pancakes is a reliable, even heat and flat, level cooking surface that will easily release the pancakes.